SFI-Visual-Intelligence/awesome-xai/README.md

 ## Articles

 * [Explain Yourself - A Primer on ML Interpretability & Explainability (2021)](https://thegradient.pub/explain-yourself/) by Kartha
+    * Summarizes the goals of interpretability/explainability methods, sets out the taxonomy mentioned in the introduction, discusses limitations and the future of explainable AI
 * [Towards A Rigorous Science of Interpretable Machine Learning (2017)](https://arxiv.org/abs/1702.08608) by Doshi-Velez and Kim
 * ["Why Should I Trust You?": Explaining the Predictions of Any Classifier (2016)](https://arxiv.org/abs/1602.04938) by Ribeiro et al.
 * [Visualizing and Understanding Convolutional Networks (2014)](https://arxiv.org/abs/1311.2901) by Zeiler and Fergus
 * [Sanity Checks for Saliency Maps (2018)](https://arxiv.org/abs/1810.03292) by Adebayo et al.
+    * Argues that visualization-based explainability methods are vulnerable to confirmation bias
+    * Proposes testing these methods on models with arbitrarily assigned weights or labels, to show that they reflect the model's actual behavior and are not just highlighting shapes
+* [Counterfactual Explanations Without Opening The Black Box: Automated Decisions and the GDPR (2017)](https://jolt.law.harvard.edu/assets/articlePDFs/v31/Counterfactual-Explanations-without-Opening-the-Black-Box-Sandra-Wachter-et-al.pdf) by Wachter, Mittelstadt and Russell
+    * Examines the legal grounding for "the right to explanation" in the GDPR as it is popularly interpreted
+    * Poses counterfactual explanation as an optimization problem